MeeFoundation/my-signals-website/src/content/sections/spec.md

       - number: "4"
         heading: "Use Cases"
         level: 3
         content: "The My Signals framework is designed to support a wide range of current and anticipated signaling needs.
-It:"
+Use cases include:"
         lists:
           - type: "ul"
             items:
+              - "Privacy: Provide legally binding notice that the service provider must respect your right that they “Do Not Sell” your personal information using an alternative implementation of the Global Privacy Control"
-              - "Allows the person to proffer their privacy requirements as contractual terms to websites and apps using IEEE 7012. [[**IEEE7012**]](#ref-ieee7012)."
+              - "MyTerms: Negotiate and digitally sign mutually acceptable contract related to privacy and data sharing.
+Allows the person to proffer their privacy requirements to the service provider as contractual terms using IEEE 7012. [[**IEEE7012**]](#ref-ieee7012)."

-              - "Allows the person's wallet-agent to signal to websites/apps (i) their intent to have an age-appropriate internet experience, and optionally (ii) indicate their preferred choice of age credential provider service. [[**AgeProtect**]](#ref-ageprotect)."
-              - "Allows the person's agent to signal which authentication provider(s) they use to log in to sites/apps.
-This allows a large number of Identity Providers (IdPs) to be supported by the app/site while solving the so-called NASCAR problem. [[**NASCAR**]](#ref-nascar)."
+              - "AgeProtect: Signal the need for an age-protected experience (e.g. age-appropriate) and tell the service provider which age verification and consent management endpoints you use. [[**AgeProtect**]](#ref-ageprotect)."

+              - "Identity: Tell the service provider who you are.
+Give them a (self-sovereign) digital identifier.
+Or tell them which IdP (identity provider(s)) you use. [[**NASCAR**]](#ref-nascar)."

               - "Allows the person's wallet-agent to signal that it supports OpenID SIOPv2 allowing the site/app to display a \"Continue-with-wallet\" button for password-less login. [[**SIOPv2**]](#ref-siopv2)."
-              - "Could be used to support an alternative implementation of the Global Privacy Control that allows it to conform to My Signals framework.
-This would afford improved privacy characteristics as well as support for mobile apps."

   - number: "2"
     heading: "Definitions"